-- A. CHC will clearly post signage in English and Spanish to advise patients of the availability of financial assistance.
+- A. Patients who qualify for financial assistance shall be identified, either before services are provided or after an individual has received services to stabilize a medical condition.
+If it is difficult to determine a patient's eligibility for a financial assistance discount prior to the provision of services, such determination shall be made at a later point but shall not exceed a reasonable period after the provision of such services. - B. CHC will clearly post signage in English and Spanish to advise patients of the availability of financial assistance.
 Staff members will communicate the contents of signs to people who do not appear able to read.
 Signage will be posted in conspicuous places throughout the hospital, including each registration area and the billing department, informing patients of their right to apply for financial assistance.
-Inquiries are directed to the financial counselor at (410) 871-6718. - B. The CHC hospital website, inpatient summary bill, and patient information sheet shall include the following information: - 1.
-A description of CHC's financial assistance policy; - 2.
-A summary of the financial assistance and reduced-cost options; - 3.
-Contact information for the individual and/or office at the hospital that is available to assist the patient, the patient's family, or the patient's authorized representative in order to understand: - a.
-The patient's hospital bill; - b.
-The patient's rights and obligations with respect to the hospital bill; - c.
-How to apply for free and reduced-cost care; - d.
-How to apply for the Maryland Medical Assistance Program and any other programs that may help pay the bill
+Inquiries are directed to the financial counselor at (410) 871-6718. - C. The CHC hospital website, inpatient summary bill, and patient information sheet shall include the following information: - a.
+A description of CHC's financial assistance policy; - b.
+A summary of the financial assistance and reduced-cost options; - c.
+Contact information for the individual and/or office at the hospital that is available to assist the patient, the patient's family, or the patient's authorized representative in order to understand: - i.
+The patient's hospital bill; - ii.
+The patient's rights and obligations with respect to the hospital bill; - iii.
+How to apply for free and reduced-cost care; - iv.
+How to apply for the Maryland Medical Assistance Program and any other programs that may help pay the bill - d.
+Contact information and options for applying for the Maryland Medical Assistance Program - e.
+A description of the patient's rights and obligations regarding billing and collection practices under law. - f.
+An explanation that all physician charges are not included in the hospital bill and is billed separately.